About the European Documentation Centre

 General subject access, using statistics, and answering broad policy questions using the EDC publications can be difficult.
 The classification system is different from that used in the Bodleian Law Library, and is listed on the end of the shelves in the EDC, and on a separate handout.
 Although broadly arranged by subject, the multi-disciplinary approach may make browsing unsuccessful.
 If you have any problems in finding material, please ask - it is likely to save you a lot of time.

-There is a small collection of reference material in the EDC by the seating area, which is mainly bibliographical.
+There is a small collection of reference material in the EDC which is mainly bibliographical.
 It contains some good handbooks and directories, e.g. Vacher's European Companion (shelved at EDC/EC.8.8), books on the Single Market and the European Parliament.
 Other materials about the EU, including general periodicals, are kept in the Euro Comm section of the Bodleian Law Library, and elsewhere in the Bodleian Library.
 You can identify them via the online catalogue SOLO, and most (with the exception of open access materials in other Reading Rooms) may be ordered up to the Bodleian Law Library.

 The following resources will help you to identify and trace further relevant material.